odoo/documentation/quality/checks/quality_mo.rst

 --------------------------------

-To create a quality control point, open the quality app and go to *Control > Control Points*.
+To create a quality control point, open the quality app and go to :menuselection:`Control --> Control Points`.
 There, hit create.
 Make sure to select *Manufacturing* as operation and choose the type of quality check you want to perform.